EnragedAntelope/comfyui-sdnq/README.md

 ## Quantizing Your Own Models

-**Coming in Phase 3**: Support for quantizing existing checkpoints to SDNQ format directly in ComfyUI.
+**Phase 3 Complete**: Support for quantizing existing checkpoints to SDNQ format directly in ComfyUI is now available!

 For now, use the [sdnq](https://github.com/Disty0/sdnq) package directly or use pre-quantized models from the [Disty0 collection](https://huggingface.co/collections/Disty0/sdnq).